 A4.2.1.3 Vehicle Damage

-Vehicle damage has often been used as an indirect link between crash tests and real-world accidents.
+Vehicle damage has often been used as an indirect link between crash tests and real-world crashes.
 Most studies based on comparisons of vehicle damage have focused on the link between surrogate measures of occupant risk, such as occupant impact velocity and ridedown accelerations and the probability of injury.
 Identifying the appropriateness of existing occupant risk measures and their limits is critical to the future refi nement of impact performance evaluation guidelines.
 Therefore, it is recommended that testing agencies document vehicle damage using the historical damage index procedures, Vehicle Damage Scale (VDS) (119) and Collision Damage Classifi cation (CDC) (81) as well as the direct measurement technique described in the NASS Vehicle Measurement Techniques

 Appendix A—Commentary | 139